MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-adopt.md

 - [Azure Policy](/azure/governance/policy) is a policy management solution that helps enforce organizational standards and assess compliance at-scale.
 To automate policy enforcement for many Azure services, take advantage of [built-in policy definitions](/azure/governance/policy/samples/built-in-policies).

-- [Microsoft Defender for Cloud](/azure/defender-for-cloud/security-policy-concept) provides security policies that can automate compliance with your security standards.
+- [Defender for Cloud](/azure/defender-for-cloud/security-policy-concept) provides security policies that can automate compliance with your security standards.

 **Operational continuity and disaster recovery:** Many Azure services have built-in recovery capabilities that you can incorporate into your operational continuity and disaster recovery plans.
 For more information, see [Azure services reliability guides](/azure/reliability/overview-reliability-guidance).